| Crates.io | pyo3-asyncio-0-21 |

 In addition, with PyO3 Asyncio 0.16, the library now has experimental support for conversions from

-Python's async generators into a Rust Stream
+Python's async generators into a Rust Stream.
+There are currently two versions v1 and v2 with

 slightly different performance and type signatures, so I'm hoping to get some feedback on which one

 works best for downstream users.
-Just enable the unstable-streams
+Just enable the unstable-streams feature and you're good to go!

 The inverse conversion, Rust

-to Python async generator, may come in a later release if requested!
+Streamto Python async generator, may come in a later release if requested!